cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 end
 ```

+Technically, this is not an optimization, as only warnings are generated for uninitialized variables.

 ### Unnecessary assignment elimination

-All assignments to local and temporary variables are inspected and unnecessary assignments are removed.
-The
+All assignments to variables (except for global variables and main variables on `basic` level) are inspected and
-assignment is unnecessary if the variable is not read after being assigned, or if it is not read before another
+unnecessary assignments are removed.
+The assignment is unnecessary if the variable is not read after being assigned,
-assignment to the variable is made:
+or if it is not read before another assignment to the variable is made:

 ```
+#set optimization = aggressive
 a = rand(10)
 a = rand(20)
 print(a)